GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (147) .md

 #### Wardary

-**Minimum Tier**: 1
+**Minimum Tier**: 2

 **Casting Time**: 4 actions

 **Duration**: 1 minute

 **Effect**:  You create a thin flexible forcefield around a creature you touch which can protect them from harm.
 The creature's minimum defense against non-melee attacks is equal to 2 + the spell's tier.
-If the spellcheck is a critical success, the minimum defense is increased by [Magic] bonus
+A critical hit against the subject will dismiss the protection.
+If the spellcheck is a critical success, the minimum defense is increased by [Magic] bonus.

 **At Higher Tiers**: When cast at 3rd tier or higher, the spell gains one of the following advantage for each tier beyond minimum
-* The defense minimum defense is increased by
+* The minimum defense is increased by 1.
 * The duration is increased by 1 minute.

 **Critical Failure**: The forcefield fails to form properly as pieces of forcefield form around your joints until the field eventually shatter.
-You are prone for a number of rounds equal to the points of failure.
+You are prone for a number of rounds equal to the points of failure and receive 1d4 spell sickness.

 #### Waterworking